Henri Rochereau

-Henri Rochereau (25 March 1908, in Chantonnay, Vendée – 25 January 1999, in Paris) was a French politician and European Commissioner.
+Henri Rochereau (25 March 1908 – 25 January 1999) was a French politician and European Commissioner.

 Henri was the son of Victor Rochereau, a National Assembly of France député (deputy) for the Vendée department (1914–1942).
 Henri worked as a solicitors clerk and later in an exporting business.

 In the 1988 French presidential election, he supported the right-wing National Front candidate Jean-Marie Le Pen.